 1973 Hal Linden and Barbara McNair play Sid and Babe as an interracial romance in a revival of The Pajama Game, directed by George Abbott, also starring Cab Calloway and Tiger Haynes.
 It runs 65 performances at the Lunt-Fontanne Theatre.

 1974 Peter Ustinov and George S. Irving play the just-assassinated leaders of the Soviet Union and the U.S.A., in Ustinov's oddball afterlife comedy, Who's Who in Hell, which runs 8 performances at the Lunt-Fontanne Theatre.
-Also in the distinguished cast: Olympia Dukakis, Josef Sommer and Beau Bridges.
+Also in the distinguished cast: Olympia Dukakis, Josef Sommer, and Beau Bridges.

 2002 One of the most memorable flops of the new century opens at the Minskoff Theatre: Dance of the Vampires, a campy musical about vampires stalking the European village of Lower Belabartokovich.
 Jim Steinman, who wrote many songs for rocker Meat Loaf, rolls out his first full Broadway score.
-The production had been a long-running hit in Austria and Germany, but after six weeks of previews on Broadway it will stagger on for 56 performances after critics hammer stakes into its heart.
+The production had been a long-running hit in Austria and Germany, but after six weeks of previews on Broadway it staggers on for 56 performances after critics hammer stakes into its heart.
 The show marks the (brief) return to Broadway of Phantom of the Opera star Michael Crawford as the bloodthirsty Count von Krolock.

 2007 Mark Twain's 1890's farce Is He Dead? gets its long-delayed Broadway debut after the manuscript is rediscovered by a researcher, and playwright David Ives does a contemporary adaptation.
-Norbert Leo Butz, Jenn Gambatese, Byron Jennings, Michael McGrath and John McMartin are featured in the cast.
+Norbert Leo Butz, Jenn Gambatese, Byron Jennings, Michael McGrath, and John McMartin are featured in the cast.

 More of Today's Birthdays: Broderick Crawford 1911.
 Dina Merrill 1925.
 Dick Van Patten 1928.
 Buck Henry 1930.
 Judi Dench 1934.
 Michael Nouri 1945.
 John Malkovich 1953.
 Donny Osmond 1957.
 Mario Cantone 1959.